undertext/undertext.github.io/_posts/2018-08-08-learn-some-bash-by-adding-git-branch-name-to-bash-prompt.md

 ...

-Append text to PS1 variable
+Append text to PS1 environment variable
 ===========================
-So we should change the `PS1` variable to also display current git branch.
+So we should change the `PS1` environment variable to also display current git branch name.
-Let's create a function that will output current git branch and append the function output to `PS1` variable.
+Let's create a function that will output current git branch name and append the function output to `PS1` variable.
-For that we should know next:
+For that we should know that:
 - `(command)` construct is used to execute the command inside the brackets.
 - `$(command)`construct is used to execute the command inside the brackets AND return the output of that command.
 - `$VAR` is used to refer to `VAR` variable value inside the string.